Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/README.md

         * Get the log count and iterate the number to retrieve each log
         * The docs for each log are also sequentially numbered and can be iterated in the same way
     * The log number can be retrieved from a known log entry id.

-# The Primary Dapp
-* Allow anyone to view the maintenance log history
-* Allow a vehicle owner to authorise a maintainer to log work
-* Allow the maintainer to log work and add docs
-* Allow the vehicle owner to verify

 Assumptions:
 * Manufacturer, Maintainer and Vehicle registry will be pre populated with static data.